 Most of the return flows generated in the Vaal River Catchment occur from the southern Gauteng urban and industrial area, which is supplied by Rand Water, as well as from the northern portion of Gauteng flowing into the Crocodile West Catchment.
 The northern return flows do not contribute to the additional yield available in the Orange-Senqu System.
 The north and south return flow percentage are 49% and 51% respectively of the total return flow volume of 467 million m3/a in 2018, compared to 431 million m3/a in 2014.
 Other urban/domestic and industrial return flows from Midvaal Water Company, Sedibeng Water, as well as other towns and industries have increased from 65.9 million m3/a in 2014 to 87.8 million m3/a in 2018.
 The mine de-watering volume was approximately 126 million m3/a in 2018, which increased significantly compared to 93 million m3/a in 2014.
-It is estimated that an increase in paved urban areas results in an increased from 80 million m3/a in 2014 to 74 million m3/a in 2018, due to an increase in water use efficiency (DWAF, 2007b).
+It is estimated that an increase in paved urban areas results in an increased runoff of 100 million m3/a (DWAF, 2007a) The irrigation return flows in the Vaal decreased from 80 million m3/a in 2014 to 74 million m3/a in 2018, due to an increase in water use efficiency (DWAF,2007b).